masum184e/opencv_python/README.md

 ![Circle](/images/drawCircle.jpg)

 ## Draw Rectangle
-- `start_point` - specify the position of top left corner of the rectangle
+- `top_left` - specify the position of top left corner of the rectangle
-- `end_point` - specify the position of bottom right corner of the rectangle
+- `bottom_right` - specify the position of bottom right corner of the rectangle

 ```
 import cv2 as openCV